 On June 17th, 2015, the City of Toledo adopted the annual municipal budget for the 2015-2016 fiscal year.
 The document now includes supplementary information, including a comprehensive budget summary, the City’s budgetary policies and guidelines, an overview of the budget process and other pertinent information.
 The additional information was added to improve the readability of the City’s budget document.

-Toledo has a population of approximately 3,400.
-Toledo City Hall is approximately 58 feet above sea level.
 Toledo, situated on a bend of the Yaquina River and surrounded by wooded hills, is just seven miles inland from the Central Oregon Coast and the only inland coastal community with a deep water channel.
-The historic town cascades over the hillsides to the river.
+The historic town of 3,400 residents cascades over the hillsides to the river.
 Toledo is one of the few cities in Oregon which has a downtown on a city street, not on a throughway or highway.
-Toledo’s Main Street retains its historical flavor, the waterfront and moored fishing vessels visible at the end of Main Street.
+Toledo’s Main Street retains its historical flavor with the waterfront and moored fishing vessels visible at the south end of the street.
 When the winds start to blow on the beach, Toledo is often warm and sunny with a small town atmosphere and beautiful river, estuary, and rural vistas.
-Antique shops, art galleries, gift shops selling the work of local crafters, quilters, History Center, Rail Road Museum and restaurants make Toledo an interesting place to visit.
+Antique shops, art galleries, gift shops selling the work of local crafters, quilters, the History Center, the Rail Road Museum and restaurants make Toledo an interesting place to visit.

 The Mission of the Toledo City Government is to provide efficient and necessary public services that protect and enhance the quality of life in Toledo, now and in the future, as determined by our citizens, the law and available economic resources.